-Join Gini von Courter for an in-depth discussion in this video Use Advanced Find to locate messages, part of Efficient Email Management with Outlook 2016.
+Join Gini von Courter for an in-depth discussion in this video Use Advanced Find to locate messages, part of Outlook 2016: Efficient Email Management.

 - [Voiceover] There's a more powerful version…of search that you can use called Advanced Find.…And there are usually two reasons you'll use this.…First, you have a lot of messages,…but you also have a lot of information…about the message you're looking for,…about multiple conditions.…You know you received it last month.…You know who it was sent by…and you know a phrase from the message, for example.…Or you know that you received it last year…and that it had an attachment and who it came from.…And in both of these cases, the person who sent it to you…is someone who is sending you many, many emails.…